MicrosoftDocs/sql-docs/docs/includes/paragraph-content/specify-application-intent-read-only-routing.md

 ## Read-Only Routing

 Read-only routing is a feature that can ensure the availability of a read-only replica of a database.
-To enable read-only routing:
+To enable read-only routing, all of the following apply:

-1. You must connect to an Always On Availability Group availability group listener.
+- You must connect to an Always On Availability Group availability group listener.

-2. The **ApplicationIntent** connection string keyword must be set to **ReadOnly**.
+- The **ApplicationIntent** connection string keyword must be set to **ReadOnly**.

-3. The Availability Group must be configured by the database administrator to enable read-only routing.
+- The Availability Group must be configured by the database administrator to enable read-only routing.

 Multiple connections each using read-only routing might not all connect to the same read-only replica.
 Changes in database synchronization or changes in the server's routing configuration can result in client connections to different read-only replicas.
 You can ensure that all read-only requests connect to the same read-only replica.
 Ensure this sameness by *not* passing an availability group listener to the **Server** connection string keyword.
 Instead, specify the name of the read-only instance.